VFOXITChick/MCW-Optimized-architecture/Whiteboard design session student guide - Optimized architecture.md

 -   Configure multi-region deployment

 ## Step 1: Review the customer case study

 **Outcome**

-Analyze your customer's needs.
+Analyze your customer’s needs.

-#### Facilitator/subject matter expert (SME) presentation of customer case study

-Time frame: 15 minutes
+Timeframe: 15 minutes

 Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

 1. Meet your table participants and trainer.

-2. Read all the directions for Steps 1--3 in the Student guide.
+2. Read all the directions for Steps 1--3 in the student guide.

 3. As a table team, review the following customer case study.